sean-marten/sean-marten-portfolio/README.md

 ## Outline of Portfolio
 This portfolio has many great features, which are outlined below:
 1. Three separate web pages containing my biography, portfolio and a contact form, with a navbar that has links to each of these pages.
+The navbar collapses into a functional burger bar on xs screens.
 2. A responsive layout that utilizes vertical margins on screen sizes larger than the extra small category, and no vertical margins on anything falling in the extra small category.
 3. Responsive images that resort and resize themselves depending on the screen size.
 4. No media queries.